api3dao/old-api3-docs/docs/airnode/v0.2/reference/specifications/airnode-abi-specifications.md

 ) = abi.decode(parameters, (bytes32,bytes32,bytes,bytes32,string));
 ```

-Note that we disregarded the header and hardcoded the schema into our code.
-It is also possible to parse the header
+Note that this disregards the header and hard codes the schema into the code.
+It
-on-chain and decode accordingly, yet that would be a lot more complex.
+is also possible to parse the header on-chain and decode accordingly, yet that
+would be a lot more complex.

 ## Details

 ### `bytes32`

-A parameter being of type `bytes32` implies that the parameter is UTF-8 encoded text.
+A parameter being of type `bytes32` implies that the parameter is UTF-8 encoded
+text.
 For example, if the parameter is

 ```
 0x68656c6c6f000000000000000000000000000000000000000000000000000000